mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 ## Troubleshooting: Upgrade to the latest Pi bootloader

-Install the latest bootloader:
+The Pi 4 devices I tested worked out of the box, but if you're running into boot issues with NixOS, you can try installing the latest bootloader with these commands:

 ```bash
 sudo raspi-config nonint do_boot_rom E1 && \
   sudo reboot
 ```

-Install the latest Raspberry Pi EEPROM:
+You can also update to the latest Raspberry Pi EEPROM with these commands:

 ```bash
 sudo apt update && \